Our Commitments

 How does this partnership fit in with your environmental approach?

 We then aim to reduce any emissions wherever possible.
-For example, we work with an association that recycles soap, and we equip our adapted properties with intelligent technology to control temperature and avoid unnecessary journeys (Nuki Smart Lock).
+We equip our adapted properties with intelligent technology to control temperature and avoid unnecessary journeys (Nuki Smart Lock).
 We have also chosen LEED GOLD offices for our headquarters, which are very rare in Barcelona.
-Leadership in Energy and Environmental Design (LEED) is a globally- recognised certification system for buildings of high environmental quality.
+Leadership in Energy and Environmental Design (LEED) is a globally recognised certification system for buildings of high environmental quality.

-Finally, our final footprint is translated into a 'carbon contribution' budget that we pay to Sadhana Forest at the end of each year.
+Finally, we have a 'carbon contribution' budget that we pay to Sadhana Forest at the end of each year.

 @Laure